 Can I use standard cupcake liners instead?

 Yes, absolutely.
-You will more than likely yield more muffins because they won't hold as much batter.
+You will likely yield more muffins because they won’t hold as much batter.
+If using standard-size liners, fill them 2/3 full.

 Can frozen blueberries be used in place of fresh?

 Yes.
 Use frozen blueberries straight from the freezer.
-Do not defrost them prior to adding to the batter.
+Do not defrost them before adding to the batter.

 Are there any substitutions for the flour, butter, or eggs?